2008 Pacific typhoon season: Typhoon Sinlaku (Marce)

-On September 8 the JMA and PAGASA started to issue advisories on a tropical depression which was located to the north of Manila with PAGASA designating it as Tropical Depression Marce.
-During that afternoon the JTWC designated the depression as Tropical Depression 15W.
-Later that day the depression intensified into a Tropical Storm as was named Sinlaku by the JMA.
-During the next day Sinlaku firstly rapidly intensified into a Severe Tropical Storm and then into a Typhoon.
-On September 10 Sinlaku reached its peak 1 minute sustained winds of 125 knots (145 mph).
-During September 11 Sinlaku, started to weaken as it went under an eyewall replacement cycle.
-On September 13 Sinlaku made landfall on Taiwan with winds of 90 kn which made Sinlaku a category two typhoon.
-As Sinlaku moved through Taiwan Sinlaku turned to the Northeast and moved back into the South China Sea and started moving towards Japan.
-The next day as Sinlaku moved towards Japan it weakened into a Severe Tropical Storm and exited PAGASA's area of responsibility whilst the JTWC did not downgrade Sinlaku to a tropical storm until late on September 15.
-By then they were followed by the JMA which downgraded Sinlaku to a tropical storm early the next day.
-On September 16 the JTWC reported that Sinlaku had restrengthened into a Typhoon whilst the JMA reported that Sinlaku had strengthened into a Severe Tropical Storm.
+On September 8, JMA and PAGASA started to issue advisories on a tropical depression which was located to the north of Manila, with PAGASA designating it as Tropical Depression Marce.
+During that afternoon, the JTWC designated the depression as Tropical Depression 15W.
+Later that day, the depression intensified into a Tropical Storm and was named Sinlaku by the JMA.
+During the next day, Sinlaku firstly rapidly intensified into a Severe Tropical Storm and then into a Typhoon.
+On September 10, Sinlaku reached its peak 1 minute sustained winds of 125 knots (145 mph).
+During September 11, Sinlaku started to weaken as it went under an eyewall replacement cycle.
+On September 13, Sinlaku made landfall on Taiwan with winds of 90 kn which made Sinlaku a category-2 typhoon.
+As Sinlaku moved through Taiwan, Sinlaku turned to the Northeast and moved back into the South China Sea and started moving towards Japan.
+The next day, as Sinlaku moved towards Japan, it weakened into a Severe Tropical Storm and exited PAGASA's area of responsibility whilst the JTWC did not downgrade Sinlaku to a tropical storm until late on September 15.
+By then, they were followed by the JMA which downgraded Sinlaku to a tropical storm early the next day.
+On September 16, the JTWC reported that Sinlaku had restrengthened into a Typhoon whilst the JMA reported that Sinlaku had strengthened into a Severe Tropical Storm.
 However, the JTWC Quickly downgraded Sinlaku back down into a Tropical Storm whilst the JMA kept Sinlaku at Severe tropical Storm strength.
-The next day the JTWC reported that Sinlaku had intensified into a typhoon for a third time however later that day the JTWC downgraded Sinlaku to Tropical Storm.
-On September 17 the JTWC issued its final advisory on Sinlaku as it became extratropical.
+The next day, the JTWC reported that Sinlaku had intensified into a typhoon for a third time.
+Later that day, the JTWC downgraded Sinlaku to Tropical Storm.
+On September 17, the JTWC issued its final advisory on Sinlaku as it became extratropical.
 However, the JMA kept issuing advisories on Sinlaku until early on September 21 when it became an extratropical low.

 Tropical Depression 16W

 Late on September 8, a tropical disturbance formed to the southeast of Japan.
 It then formed into a tropical depression during the next afternoon, with the JMA designating it as a Minor Tropical Depression with wind speeds of 25 kn.
-However the JTWC did not designate the depression as 16W until the morning of September 10.
-At that time the JTWC reported the depression had intensified into a Tropical Storm.
-However, later that day the JTWC lowered the storm back down to a Depression and then re-upgraded the Depression to a tropical storm.
-However early the next day the storm was downgraded by the JTWC for the last time as it had started its extratropical transition.
-Later that day as the depression raced into the Baroclinic Zone the JTWC issued its final advisory on Tropical storm 16W.
+However, the JTWC did not designate the depression as 16W until the morning of September 10.
+At that time, the JTWC reported the depression had intensified into a Tropical Storm.
+However, later that day the JTWC lowered the storm back down to a depression and then re-upgraded the depression to a tropical storm.Early the next day, the storm was downgraded by the JTWC for the last time as it had started its extratropical transition.
+Later that day, as the depression raced into the Baroclinic Zone, the JTWC issued its final advisory on Tropical storm 16W.